 Next, a self-propelled modular trailer (SPMT) was used to transport the generator from the rail siding into the building.
 The trailer was transversely positioned at a point significantly off the centerline.
 Using the gantry’s ability to travel and Edwards’ 660-ton side shift system, the generator was safely lifted onto the elevated pedestal.

 “One of the major differences that sets Engineered Rigging apart is our full array of in-house services extend beyond heavy lifting equipment rentals, sales and service to include contract engineering and design/build services.
-We hang our hat on our ability to be a true partner on our clients’ projects,” shared Eddy.
+We hang our hat on our ability to be a true partner on our clients’ projects,” shared Cox.

 How To Choose the Best Gantry for Your Project